huggingface/huggingface.js/packages/inference/README.md

 ### Text Generation (Chat Completion API Compatible)

-Using `chatCompletion` method, you can generate text with endpoints compatible with OpenAI Chat Completion API.
+Using the `chatCompletion` method, you can generate text with models compatible with the OpenAI Chat Completion API.
+All models served by [TGI](https://api-inference.huggingface.co/framework/text-generation-inference) on Hugging Face support Messages API.

 [Demo](https://huggingface.co/spaces/huggingfacejs/streaming-chat-completion)